 VPNs work by sending a user’s encrypted communications to a server of their choice before heading off to the destination server.
 The destination server assumes the traffic came from the intermediate VPN server rather than the original computer.
 This way your ISP will not be able to see that you are using the Onion browser.

 Onion Over VPN is an advanced security solution by NordVPN.
 When enabled, it firstly routes your Internet traffic through a remote VPN server and only then sends it to the Onion Router.
 After the traffic leaves one of the Onion Router exit nodes, it gets decrypted.
 However, as the IP address is changed many times it is nearly impossible to trace it back to you.

 What is special about the Onion Over VPN feature is that it does not require to download the Tor Browser.
 All you need to do is open the NordVPN app, connect to one of the Onion Over VPN servers and use any browser that you like.
 However, if you prefer, you can still use the Tor Browser together with one of NordVPN’s regular servers.
 No matter which way you choose, both are equally secure and ensure reliable protection for your private data and browsing activities.

-If you don’t have NordVPN yet, drop by our downloads page.
+If you don’t have NordVPN yet, drop by our features page.
 NordVPN has user-friendly apps for all the main operating systems: macOS, Windows, Android and iOS.
 Or check out the freshly released lightweight proxy extensions for Google Chrome and Mozilla Firefox.